DylanMcDonald/adminexam17/exam.md

 10. Give the docker command to run a container with port 8000 on the container bound to port 80 on the host?
 (1)

 ## Practical [ Marks]

+## BONUS ROUND [ALL THE INTERNET POINTS]

+1. You've got root, what now?
+2. How weird will zergless look without a beard?